Lillian Eichler Watson: Etiquette books

 The book became "the first really successful book on etiquette" in the United States, according to Ken magazine.
 Eichler became the bestselling author in the United States.

 Eichler wrote a followup, Etiquette Problems in Pictures, which followed a young and socially inept couple as they attempted to impress neighbors, employers, and others but inevitably embarrassed themselves due to their lack of knowledge of social norms.
 The book appealed to "those who aspired to the middle class after World War I" and in particular new immigrants.

 The original Book of Etiquette was published as a gold-edged double volume set and sold more than two million copies at $1.98 each.
-Eichler produced a revised edition in 1925; although advertising was discontinued approximately 1939, by 1949 a $1 edition was still generating 2000 sales per month.
-By 1959 the newest edition was according to Watkins "still selling nearly as briskly in bookstores as it once sold by mail."
+Eichler produced a revised edition in 1925; although advertising was discontinued approximately in 1939, by 1949 a $1 edition was still generating 2,000 sales per month.
+By 1959 the newest edition was according to Watkins, "still selling nearly as briskly in bookstores as it once sold by mail."

 In the mid-twenties, Eichler was doing a weekly 10-minute radio show on WGBS.

-One 1949 reviewer of a revised version warned those who might be "clinging to an old-fashioned rule or two that might mark you as a fussbudget, vintage 1931" that they might update their manners by reading Eichler's newly updated The Standard Book of Etiquette.
+One reviewer of a revised version in 1949 warned those who might be "clinging to an old-fashioned rule or two that might mark you as a fussbudget, vintage 1931" that they might update their manners by reading Eichler's newly updated The Standard Book of Etiquette.

 Eichler's books competed with those by Emily Post and the two alternated for books with top sales positions.
 Whereas Post's 1921 book, Etiquette in Society, in Business, in Politics, and at Home, seemed formal and detached, Eichler's book, as described by literary critic Edmund Wilson, was "friendly and accessible".
 It frequently out-sold Post, which according to her biographer Laura Claridge made Post quite furious that "a teenage daughter of Jewish immigrants would dare write a book about etiquette".
 Post's publisher in their ads emphasized the relative authority Post had to "share precious knowledge" to which she had unique access because of her position in society.
 By 1923 ads for Post's book were making pointed comparisons about the appeal-to-fear nature of the advertising for Eichler's book: "Friendly Example – Not Ridicule".

-Eichler-Watson continued to update her etiquette books with several new editions over the next 30 years.
+Eichler-Watson continued to update her etiquette books with several new editions over the next thirty years.